jaalto/project--shell-script-performance-and-portability/README.md

         ...
     }

     # Bash.
-Slower than 'eval'.
+10x slower than 'eval'.
     IFS=":" read -ra array <<< "$str"

     # In Linux, see what Bash uses